 A Whitechapel Mission Team Challenge offers an unusual and free alternative to the myriad of outdoor 'corporate training' days now on offer.
 Your employees will join regular Whitechapel Mission staff - making a real difference for some of London's homeless while working as a team and having fun.
 We do not charge volunteering groups to get involved with our volunteering program, but many choose to financially support us and our priority corporate supporters will always get preference when it comes to volunteering dates and booking.

-5:45am - Briefing6am - The first task of the day from 6am will be to prepare breakfast.
-This requires the preparation and cooking of bacon, sausages, beans, tomatoes, eggs, mushrooms and hash browns, buttering of bread and making of toast.
-We will also make and serve over 400 cups of tea and 600 cups of coffee.
-Tea and Coffee is made by the individual cup and upon request.
+6:30am - Briefing7:00am - The first task of the day from 7:00am will be to serve tea & coffee, buttering of bread and making of toast.
+Tea and coffee is made by the individual cup and upon request.
 This is a chance for a smiling face to say good morning to our homeless visitors and start their day on a positive.

-At 8am, some of the team will begin to serve breakfast, while others continue to cook more breakfasts and others will collect plates, wipe tables and wash up.
+At 7:30am, some of the team will begin to serve breakfast, while others continue to prepare more breakfasts and others can wash up.
 There will be a rush at 8am for breakfast, which will last for about 20-30 minutes and then continue for approximately the next hour and a half at a steady rate.

 Throughout the morning, we will be giving out towels, soap, razors, shampoo and toothbrushes.